NoDiskNoFun/uv-sight/README.md

 ## Features

 - **Automatic illumination:** The UV LED lights the sight's fluorescent fibre when it is dark and the bow is in use.
-Brightness is held steady over the whole battery discharge via PWM.
+Brightness is set in percent, either fixed or fading in with the dusk.
+It is held steady over the whole battery discharge via PWM.
 - **Motion-based power management:** When the bow lies still, LED, light sensor and Bluetooth switch off and the board sleeps.
 Picking the bow up wakes it within about half a second.
-- **Cant indicator:** The LED blinks when the bow is canted sideways, faster the more it is tilted.
+- **Cant indicator:** The LED blinks when the bow is canted sideways, faster the more it is tilted, or inverted: faster the closer to level.
 Aiming up or down does not count.
 Modes: off, auto (during a session) and on (always).
 - **Shot counter:** Detects every shot through the impact on the riser (IMU tap detection via hardware interrupt).
 Shots are grouped into ends and training sessions.
 - **Scoring:** Enter the scores of each end (0–10, X, M).
 Each end is checked against the counted shots.
 The last 32 sessions are stored on the device.
 - **Battery:** USB-C charging at a fixed 50 mA, charge status, battery percentage and a deep-discharge cutoff for the LED.